jabez007/equities-voyage-chronicle/src/posts/2024/01/19/SLV.md

 Will we see lower lows or are we starting to consolidate at a bottom?
 </p>
 <p>
-Still holding my long PUT position.
+I'm still holding my long PUT position.
 </p>
 </div>